|

 -

-An email each time a patient has submitted a request, titled "New Repeat [prescription/referral] request for [Practitioner]"
+An email each time a patient submits a request, titled "New Repeat [prescription/referral] request for [Practitioner]"

 -

-A daily summary email titled "You have routine requests awaiting decisions", sent between 8am-10am each morning with information about pending requests and expired requests, which you will need to follow up manually.
+A daily summary email titled "You have routine requests awaiting decisions", sent between 8am–10am each morning with information about pending and expired requests that need follow-up.

 -

-If using Best Practice/Medical Director and have enabled automatic invoicing, we will send an email if we were unable to create an invoice.
+If using Best Practice/Medical Director and have enabled automatic invoicing, an email if we were unable to create an invoice.

 3b.
 Practitioner Emails